Change of Program

 - Students enrolled in a degree program may not declare a certificate in that same discipline.

 - Students may not request to transfer into a program that has been discontinued.

 - Students who have only ever been enrolled in an extension program may declare a program of study, but must first be accepted through Admissions.

 - Students under review for graduation and have 1 term remaining are ineligible for a program change in the same degree level.

 At the discretion of the deans or department chairs, revised curricula may be implemented.

 Students on academic probation are not eligible to change their program without the approval of their academic counselor.

-As applicable, day program students with 1 term remaining toward degree completion who have a Career Capstone requirement outstanding may change to the Continuing Education program.
+As applicable, undergraduate day program students with 1 term remaining toward degree completion who have a Career Capstone requirement outstanding may change to the Continuing Education program.
 However, the student will still be required to complete the outstanding Career Capstone requirement as a Continuing Education student.